Stewori/JyNI/README.md

 support native extensions written for CPython like NumPy and SciPy.
 Since most scientific Python code fundamentally depends on exactly these native extensions, it usually cannot be run with Jython.
 JyNI aims to bridge this gap.
-It is a layer enabling Jython users to load native CPython extensions and access them from Jython the same way they would in CPython.
+It is a layer allowing Jython users to load native CPython extensions and access them from Jython the same way they would in CPython.
 In order to enable JyNI, you only have to put it on the Java classpath when Jython is launched.
 It neither requires recompiling the extension code, nor building